ai-driven-dev/le-journal/documentations/knowledge.md

 - Reflects bridge between domain, infrastructure (database) and presentation (controller).
 - Domain objects received are validated by `class-validator`.
 - Domain specific requirements can be checked here.
+- A Use Case is the only layer handling Domain objects and business logic.

 Example:
 ```typescript